MangoTeam/replication-package/README.md

-# fse-21-24-replication-package
+# FSE '21 Mockdown replication package
-This a replication package for FSE 2021 submission Synthesis of Web Layouts from Examples.
+This a replication package for FSE 2021 submission Synthesis of Web Layouts from Examples, hosted on Github at https://github.com/MangoTeam/replication-package.
 It contains our experimental data, scraped web layouts, our implementation as submodules, and a Vagrant provisioning script for replicating our experimental results.